Jestercard/Flute_Learning_Program/README.md

 - Shows the keys that are being pressed and corresponding note
 - Develop challenges to help teach note skills

-Component 1 - Hardware:
+Component 1 - Hardware

  Will have a button corresponding with every key and lever on a standard flute Microphones sense change in air speed, which can be used when changing octaves.
  All buttons will be placed alongside a tube (likely PVC until final design is nailed down) and wires will run down the tube connecting to the Arduino at the end.
 The Arduino will be covered and will have the ability to connect to a computer via a USB cable (wireless option possible in the future).

 Component 2 - Input to MIDI Program (ITMP)

  Majority of this will be written within the Arduino IDE: https://www.arduino.cc/en/Main/Software C-based, very similar to C++.
-Language Glossary: https://www.arduino.cc/reference/en/ Recommend to use SoloLearn app for references or other online based tutorials.
+Language Glossary: https://www.arduino.cc/reference/en/

  Output of Arduino will be MIDI data.
 Hiduino is to only be used to make an Arduino to be recognized as a MIDI device instead of serial.
 This will allow the device to be connected to any computer and played on most any Digital Audio Workstation and synthesizers.
 Check out blog post here: https://cachrecording.wixsite.com/cachrecording/midi-controller

-Programming will likely have it looking for patterns that correspond with proper flute fingerings as well as the microphone acting as a trigger.
-Will discuss drafting out of program path in more detail (I know what I want it to do, but would likely need help writing it down).

 Component 3 - Flute Learning Program

  Majority of this will be written within Code::Blocks.
  C++ language using the Windows API.
-Recommend to use SoloLearn app for references or other online based tutorial such as Udemy.

  Program will be run externally on a computer and will accept MIDI messages as input.
 This will allow for individual note presses to be picked up and sent, rather than patterns recognized.
  There will be the free play option.
 Basically it will take an input and display it on screen.
  There will be challenges to where someone has to play along with the patterns on a screen and be scored based on how well it was followed.
 Challenges will vary in difficulty.
  There will be options menu to adjust window size and other various settings.